d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp-implementation.md

 :end_tab:

 :begin_tab:`pytorch`
-In the code below we use [`nn.Parameter()`](https://pytorch.org/docs/stable/generated/torch.nn.parameter.Parameter.html) from the `torch` standard library to automatically register a class attribute as a parameter to be tracked by [`autograd`](https://pytorch.org/docs/stable/autograd.html).
+In the code below we use [`nn.Parameter`](https://pytorch.org/docs/stable/generated/torch.nn.parameter.Parameter.html) to automatically register a class attribute as a parameter to be tracked by `autograd` (:numref:`sec_autograd`).
 :end_tab:

 :begin_tab:`tensorflow`
-In the code below we use [`tf.Variable()`](https://www.tensorflow.org/api_docs/python/tf/Variable) to `tensorflow` standard library to define the model parameter.
+In the code below we use [`tf.Variable`](https://www.tensorflow.org/api_docs/python/tf/Variable) to define the model parameter.
 :end_tab:

 ```{.python .input  n=5}